Home / Reviews / Steelcase Leap V2

 Seat Depth and Flexible Edge

 The seat slider adjusts the seat pan forward and back to match your thigh length.
-More importantly, the front edge of the seat is designed to flex downward under the weight of your legs, reducing pressure behind your knees.
-This is a small detail that makes a meaningful difference during 8+ hour sessions, particularly for shorter users whose feet might not reach the floor fully with a deeper seat setting.
+The front edge flexes downward under the weight of your legs, reducing pressure behind the knees.
+This makes a meaningful difference during 8+ hour sessions, particularly for shorter users.

 Sitting Experience